 '''

-('say', x)('tell', y, z)
+- ('say', x)- ('announce', y, z)

 '''

-in which the sender can replace x, y and z by any character string (we will see later that the 'tell' message has the interpretation that the value filled in for z will be assigned to a variable of which the name is the string filled in for y).
+in which the sender can replace x, y and z by any character string (we will see later that the 'announce' message has the interpretation that, by uttering this message, the value of z will be assigned to the variable y).
 The current version of the language does not yet allow users to specify the recipient of a message, so for now we assume that any message is always sent to all the other agents in the MAS.
 We plan this to change in future versions of SIMPLE.
 Also, we expect that future versions will support more types of messages.